1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

-    Too high temperatures may harm the PTFE tube and it may become deformed.
+    Too high temperatures may harm the PTFE tube - it may become deformed.

 !!! tip

     If you can't load new filament even though nothing seems to be sticking in the printhead anymore, it's most likely that the little PTFE tube inside of the hotend is clogged.
 To clean or replace it you need to disassamble the hotend from the printhead.
-Scroll down to find a little guide about how to do that.
+Scroll down to the "disassambling" section find a little guide about how to do that.

 ---